Community Justice Learning Required Knowledge Modules (As stipulated by Ministry of Justice in the Community Justice Learning Framework)

 - The Criminal Justice System

 - Penal Policy and the Punishment of Offenders

 - Rehabilitation of Offenders

-Although designed to go alongside the probation officer training that we deliver at Sheffield Hallam, we have translated these into modules with a wider relevance and appeal.
+Designed to translate into the Probation Officer training (PQIP) we deliver here at Sheffield Hallam on behalf of the Ministry, we have translated these modules to have a wider relevance and reach into the Criminal Justice Arena.
 Our modules are

 - Perspectives on Criminal Justice

 If you already have a level 5 qualification or above which covered some of the required knowledge modules, you will only require completion of the missing learning.
 We offer the flexibility to undertake 1, 2, 3 or 4 of these core modules.